- Planning level engineering encompassing over 240 miles of sanitary and combined sewer within the City

 Read more about the City Council–AlexRenew Board Combined Sewer Project Workgroup.

 Established through City Council Resolution No. 2850, a 13-member stakeholder advisory group (SAG) was formed to monitor the implementation of the RiverRenew Project.
 This group is comprised of a diverse group of citizens representing Alexandria neighborhoods, businesses, environmental groups and other stakeholders.
-The stakeholder advisory group met several times in 2019 and the last stakeholder advisory group meeting was held Monday July 29, 2019.
-The next meeting is anticipated for September/October 2019.
+The stakeholder advisory group met several times in 2019 and the last stakeholder advisory group meeting was held on Thursday, December 12.
+Please check RiverRenew for future education and outreach opportunities.

 Read more about the RiverRenew Stakeholder Advisory Group.

 Old Town Sewer Assessment and Rehabilitation Program

 Over the past two decades, the City has implemented a program to address excessive infiltration and inflow into sanitary sewers throughout the majority of the City.
 During wet weather, infiltration and inflow can result in sanitary sewers operating over capacity leading to sewer back-ups and release of pollutants into City waterways.
 To date, the City has spent approximately $30M addressing infiltration and inflow by rehabilitating over 60 miles of sanitary sewer and repairing close to 3,200 manholes.
 The City has recently completed its post-construction flow monitoring program for the Holmes Run Sewershed and is in the process of assessing the level of infiltration and inflow reduced.

 Read more about the Infiltration and Inflow Program or contact Suzanne Salva at 703.746.4059 for more information.